Inflation and the Theory of Cosmological Perturbations: Quantum fluctuations during inflation

 The quantity

 is the inflaton perturbation on spatially flat gauges.
-This quantity is gauge invariant by construction and is related to the inflaton perturbation $\delta\phi$ on a generic slicing and to to the curvature perturbation $\psi$ in that gauge.
+This quantity is often referred to as the Sasaki or Mukhanov variable \cite{q1,q2}.
+This quantity is gauge invariant by construction and is related to the inflaton perturbation $\delta\phi$ on a generic slicing and to the curvature perturbation $\Psi$ in that gauge.
 By construction, the meaning of $Q$ is that it represents the inflaton potential on spatially flat slices